 2) Where to buy: You can buy an engine compression tester just about anywhere, but you'll end up paying more for it (especially at your local auto parts store).
 The above links will help you comparison shop.
 I think you'll agree it's the better way to save money on the compression tester!

-Disconnect the fuel injectors and the distributor from their electrical connectors.
+Disconnect all 4 fuel injectors from their electrical connectors.